Skip to content

 Tutorial: SOAP Web Services

-In this section you shall learn how to test a SOAP web services API using Rapise.
-We shall be using a demo application called Library Information System that has a dummy SOAP web service API available for learning purposes.
+In this section, you will learn how to test a SOAP web services API using Rapise.
+We will be using a demo application called Library Information System that has a dummy SOAP web service API available for learning purposes.
 You can access this sample application at http://www.libraryinformationsystem.org, and its SOAP web service API can be found at:

 http://www.libraryinformationsystem.org/Services/SoapService.aspx